ardriveapp/pub-docs/docs/src/docs/arfs/data-model.md

 <div class="caption">Entity Relationship Diagram</div>

-As you can see, Each file contains metadata which point to both the parent folder and the parent drive, while each folder entity contains metadata which points to the parent drive.
+As you can see, each file and folder contains metadata which points to both the parent folder and the parent drive.
 The drive entity contains metadata about itself, but not the child contents.
 So clients must build drive states from the lowest level and work their way up.

 ## Metadata Format